Professor of Atmospheric and Oceanic Sciences

 2002 Highly Cited Researchers Award, ISI Thomson Scientific

-2007 Recognized by UNEP as contributor to the IPCC Nobel Peace Prize
+2007 Recognized by UNEP for the IPCC Nobel Peace Prize

 2008 Jule Charney Lecturer, AGU